 Every cook needs a good old fashioned sponge pudding recipe.
 That's because one sponge dessert leads to another.
 Everybody likes them, and once you catch the main idea that they can easily be varied by changing the flavoring, and maybe tickling up the portions a little.

 Obviously, the eggs used are the fluffer-uppers, the gelatin holds the whole business together, and beyond that you have only liquid and flavoring to add.
-Below are several dandy possibilities, bound to please the family.
+Below are several dandy possibilities all no-bake and bound to please the family.

 Calling All Girls Magazine (Oct 1945)

 Soften 1 teaspoon gelatin in 1/4 cup cold water.
 Add 1/4 cup boiling water while stirring.
 Mix, and add 1/3 cup sugar, and 2 tablespoons cocoa.
 Cool, then add 1 teaspoon vanilla.

 Beat until fluffy.
 Whip the whites of 3 eggs until stiff, add a pinch of salt, combine with pudding mixture, and beat some more.
 Pour into a wet mold, chill, and unmold onto a serving dish.

 Start out just like the basic recipe (above), soaking your tablespoon of gelatin in 1/4 cup of cold water, adding an equal quantity of hot.
 Stir in 1/2 cup sugar, 1/4 teaspoon of salt, and 1 teaspoon of lemon juice (it adds a zip to all fruit flavors).
 Then add 1 cup of crushed canned pineapple.

 (Raw fresh pineapple un-jells your jello, so if you are using fresh, boil for 5 minutes with the sugar and enough water to cover, before you put it in.)

 Cool, beat, and add 2 beaten egg whites, folding them lightly into the mixture.
 Mold and chill.
 Serves about six.